Resources per sea area

 Download as image (PNG)

-Distribution of remaining liquids resources (green) and gas resources (red) by sea area and resource class (Source: Norwegian Petroleum Directorate)
+Distribution of remaining liquids resources (green) and gas resources (red) by sea area and resource class (Source: Norwegian Offshore Directorate)

 In the North Sea, most of the oil and gas is classified as reserves, which means that they have approved plans for production.
 In the Barents Sea, most of the oil and gas resources have the status of undiscovered resources.
 Vast areas in the Barents Sea have not been opened for petroleum activity as yet, and this is where we find the greatest expected value for undiscovered resources.